 A friendly open manner, enthusiastic attitude towards excellent customer service and a high standard of written and spoken English is essential.
-The ideal candidate should be computer literate and have previous experience in customer facing roles.
-An interest in climbing and sustainability is an advantage.
+The ideal candidate should be computer literate and have previous experience in customer service roles.